whythoSanskar/TwitterBot/CONTRIBUTION.md

 TwitterBot welcomes contributions from the community.

+## Code of Conduct

+Please go through [CodeofConduct.md](https://github.com/whythoSanskar/TwitterBot/blob/main/CodeofConduct.md) and make sure your interaction with the project complies with our code of conduct.

 ## Setting up your own fork of this repo.

 - On github interface click on `Fork` button.